C-NERD/clinical-notes/pages/Hair palpation.md

-- Fluffy hair evidence of
+- Fine or sparce hair evidence of
 	- #card
-		-
+		- #Chronic